Skip to main content

 The lender can use any grounds that would have been available to the landlord.
 If the tenant has breached the tenancy terms, the landlord can use the breach to bring possession action.

-Most private tenants have an assured shorthold tenancy.
-Assured shorthold tenants can be evicted using the section 21 process whether they have breached the tenancy or not.
-It can be difficult for lenders to use section 21, as it requires the lender to supply documents such as gas safety certificates, which it might not have.
+It could often be difficult for lenders to use section 21 after taking over an authorised tenancy, as it requires the landlord to supply documents such as gas safety certificates, which the lender might not have.

 Read more about section 21 notices on Shelter Legal.